 Describe the Problem: What is the problem?
 Why is it a problem?
 For whom?
 Evidence for why this is a problem: What data do you have to help describe the problem?
 What information do you have that says this noise level is a problem?
+What information do you have that says this hoise level is a problem.
 Describe the Solution: What solution did your team develop?
 Why did you think this solution should work?
 What evidence did you have that the materials or shapes you used would likely reduce sound?
 Evidence for why this solution works: How well did the prototype work?
 What data do you have to support your claim?
 Next steps to improve the prototype: What changes or improvements would you test next?
 What information or evidence do you have to support your proposed change?